susannahripley/starter-academic/content/publication/example/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: Waskaganish, Eeyou istchee'
+  caption: 'Image : Mistissini, Eeyou Istchee'
   focal_point: ""
   preview_only: false